33 Essential Spices I Recommend Stocking Up On

 As the title suggests, many cooks are familiar with Lawry’s Salt and like to pattern their seasoned or seasoning salt after the Lawry’s they’ve used in the past.
 Although not originated by McCormick & Company, they now own Lawry’s product line.

 Seasoned salt is a popular spice blend most often used to season cooked meat entrees, like steak, roast beef, hamburger, and prime rib.
 It can be used as an all-purpose seasoning and flavor agent if families find it to their liking.
 Lawry’s product is made from paprika, garlic and onion powders, salt, and sugar.
-There are a number of variations that might include other spices, like turmeric, thyme, and marjoram.
-Many people now make their own seasoned salt and add spices based on personal preference.
+Several variations might include other spices, like turmeric, thyme, and marjoram.
+Many people now make their seasoned salt and add spices based on personal preference.

-Based on the small amounts of any one ingredient, it would be hard to say seasoned salt has many health benefits.
+Given the small amounts of any one ingredient, it’s challenging to conclude that seasoned salt offers many health benefits.
 As mentioned with most salts listed here, I would caution you to be careful how much salt you consume on any given day.

 32. Sesame Seeds:

-Sesame seeds are well known for their flavor as produced by the oil contained in the seeds.
-As a matter of fact, the sesame seed oil is extracted and used throughout the world.
+Sesame seeds are well known for their flavor, as produced by the oil contained in the seeds.
+The sesame seed oil is extracted and used throughout the world.
 That’s why the plant is often referred to as an oilseed.
 These small seeds come from the pods of a tall annual plant found in many tropical and subtropical areas.

 These seeds do provide some health benefits.
-A few benefits include being a good source of fiber, may lower cholesterol and triglyceride levels, containing a fairly high level of plant protein our bodies can use, and may help lower blood pressure.
+A few benefits include being a good source of fiber, potentially lowering cholesterol and triglyceride levels, containing a relatively high level of plant protein that our bodies can use, and may help lower blood pressure.

 Sesame seeds are found in many dishes these days.
-A common usage would be in stir-fries, salads, on-bread varieties, muffins, cookie batter, added to yogurt and in smoothies, and in a number of dressings and sauces.
+A typical usage would be in stir-fries, salads, on-bread varieties, muffins, cookie batter, added to yogurt, and in smoothies, and several dressings and sauces.
 Some people like them on meat entrees and with the candied version of sweet potatoes.
 Yes, they are a very versatile spice choice.

 33. Thyme: